OpenWebAdvocacy/website/src/posts/break-googles-search-monopoly-without-breaking-the-web.md

 ### 18.3.
 Should Google’s OEM Deals Be Allowed?

 Google’s revenue sharing arrangements with smaller browser vendors serve a fundamentally different purpose than its deals with OEMs.
-While Firefox, for example, accounts for less than 1.6% of Google’s total mobile RSA payouts, its contribution to the ecosystem is far greater than that figure.
+While Firefox, for example, accounts for less than 1.6% of Google’s total mobile RSA payouts, and less than 1.15% of the US search market, its contribution to the Web ecosystem is far greater than those figures.
 Firefox helps sustain an independent browser engine and heavily engages in web standards which deliver outsized value to consumers and to the health of the open web.
 Thus the relative benefit is significantly greater than the relative harm of specifically those deals.

 Google’s OEM agreements represent a double bind that locks rivals out of the ecosystem entirely.
 First, Chrome is preinstalled, often as the default and non-removable browser.
 Second, Google’s dominant position and extensive suite of apps mean that few OEMs would risk rejecting Google Play just to preinstall an alternative browser.